kubetail-org/edge-csrf/README.md

 This library helps you to implement the [signed double submit cookie pattern](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#signed-double-submit-cookie-recommended) except it only uses edge runtime dependencies so it can be used in both node environments and in edge functions (e.g. [Vercel Edge Functions](https://vercel.com/docs/functions/runtimes/edge-runtime), [Cloudflare Page Functions](https://developers.cloudflare.com/pages/functions/)).
 The recommended way to use this library is via its drop-in integrations for [Next.js](src/nextjs) and [SvelteKit](src/sveltekit) though it also has a lower-level API for more custom implementations.

-I hope you enjoy using this software.
+We hope you enjoy using this software.
 Contributions and suggestions are welcome!

 ## Features